Mentez

 Mentez signed a distribution agreement with Disney-owned Playdom in 2010 to publish several games in Latin America.
 These include Tiki Resort and Bola.

 Mentez operates an alternative payments network in Brazil called Paymentez.
 As of August 2010, users could buy Paymentez credits at 25,000 internet cafes or 100,000 retail locations across Brazil.

 Mentez received an undisclosed amount of funding in 2010 from Insight Venture Partners.

 Juan F Franco is currently Mentez CEO, Jaime Roldan is Mentez CTO and Juan Roldan is Mentez VP Content.
+The company was founded by Juan Franco, Jaime Roldan and Tahiana D'Egmont in Brazil.